Transpension: The Right Adjoint to the Pi-type: Multimode Type Theory

-The typing rules are listed in \Cref{fig:mtt:struct,fig:mtt:wdra,fig:mtt:pi}.
-We will discuss these in turn.
-As every mode corresponds to a model of all of dependent type theory (DTT), we can import all the usual typing rules of DTT and apply them at any given fixed mode.
-We assume that DTT has a \textbf{universe} \`a la Coquand with mutually inverse encoding and decoding operations (which we will henceforth suppress), and we ignore cumulativity-related hassle, referring to Gratzer et al.\ \cite{mtt-paper} for details.
+We assume that DTT has a \textbf{universe} \`a la Coquand with mutually inverse encoding and decoding operations (which we will henceforth suppress), and we ignore cumulativity-related hassle, referring to Gratzer et al.\ \cite{mtt-journal} for details.